China says 4 American airlines missed Taiwan deadline

 Taiwan and China separated in 1949 following a civil war on the mainland but Beijing claims the island, formally known as the Republic of China, as part of its territory.

-The U.S. airlines made some changes "but rectification of the content still is incomplete," the Civil Aviation Administration of China said on its website.
+The Civil Aviation Administration of China acknowledged on its website that the U.S. airlines had made some changes "but rectification of the content still is incomplete."
 It gave no details and phone calls to the agency went unanswered.

 Beijing demanded airlines call Taiwan's capital "Taipei, China."
 Three of the U.S. carriers cited by CAAC switched to saying only Taipei, with no country, on their websites.
 Other destinations have city and country names.